Oriolrt/SIDTD_Dataset/code_examples/README.md

 Remember to choose a name for your experiment with the flag --name.
 It should be the same name for the test than the training you performed earlier in order to use the correct trained models.

 In the bash file *exectest.sh* you can find an exemple of the minimum --flag you should mention to make your training working.
-If you do not have CUDA and GPUs on your computer, you must remove *CUDA_VISIBLE_DEVICES* from the bash file and inform the model to use cpu device instead of CUDA with the flag --device='cpu' (for EfficientNet, ResNet, ViT and Trans FG models) or --cuda (for Co-Attention ARC)
+If you do not have CUDA and GPUs on your computer, you must remove *CUDA_VISIBLE_DEVICES* from the bash file and inform the model to use cpu device instead of CUDA with the flag --device='cpu'.